NateTheGreatt/bitECS/docs/Intro.md

 assert(eid1 === eid3)
 ```

-### Manual Entity ID Recycling
+### Manual Entity ID Recycling (Recommended)

-While immediate entity ID recycling is the default behavior, it can sometimes lead to unexpected issues, especially in complex systems.
-To avoid this, you can tag entities before actually removing them later on:
+Manual entity ID recycling lets you control exactly when entities are removed from the world.
+Instead of immediately recycling entity IDs when removed, you can mark entities for removal and process them later in batches.

+While immediate recycling is the default, deferring entity removal through manual recycling helps prevent bugs in complex systems where components or systems may still reference recently removed entities.
+This is especially important when iterating over query results, since an entity removed in one iteration could be referenced in a later iteration.
+Here's how to implement manual recycling:

 ```ts
 const Removed = {}